 “My mother was very supportive of my wish to start my own business while I was at university, plus, I only had 15 hours of lectures each week, so I didn’t actually find balancing studying with launching my business that difficult.

 “If you have a viable business idea and it won’t affect your studies in any bad way, why wait until your course is over?
 If you have a groundbreaking idea, you risk someone else making a move, which could mean it’s too late for you.
 Also, if you can’t find the time to launch your business while only having 15 hours of lectures a week then you’re probably not cut out for the long, unsociable hours and hard work that being your own boss involves.

-“I don’t think 22 is too young to be an entrepreneur.
+“I don’t think I was too young to be an entrepreneur.
 In truth, I’ve come across few barriers.
-And there’s no reason why a 22 year old can’t be more successful than someone who is older, providing they have a good idea, work hard and maintain the right attitude and commitment.
+And there’s no reason why a younger person can’t be more successful than someone who is older, providing they have a good idea, work hard and maintain the right attitude and commitment.
 I also believe that being honest and able to earn trust are crucial in business.

 “My advice to an undergraduate thinking of starting their own business?
 Go to relevant activities and events your university hosts.
 They can be excellent networking opportunities or maybe just a good opportunity to practice your networking skills.

 “Get involved in entrepreneurship societies, too.
 You never know, you might meet good contacts – perhaps even a future business partner.
 Also try to develop your communication and presentation skills at university – they can come in handy later, for example when you’re pitching for investment or new business.

 “Be brave.
 Be direct.
 When I needed to speak to a senior staff member at university, instead of emailing them, I’d go to their office to speak to them in person.
 Universities are a hotbed of knowledge, too, but you need to tap into that knowledge.”